-Online payroll and human resource software provider Ceridian (NYSE:CDAY) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 25.8% year on year to $257.2 million.
-Ceridian made a GAAP loss of $20.9 million, down on its loss of $800 thousand, in the same quarter last year.
+Online payroll and human resource software provider Ceridian (NYSE:CDAY) beat analyst expectations in Q1 FY2022 quarter, with revenue up 25% year on year to $293.3 million.
+Guidance for next quarter's revenue was $294.5 million at the midpoint, which is 1% above the analyst consensus.
+Ceridian made a GAAP loss of $27.4 million, down on its loss of $19.2 million, in the same quarter last year.

-- The company reconfirmed revenue guidance for the full year, at $1.01 billion at the midpoint
+- The company lifted revenue guidance for the full year, from $1.2 billion to $1.21 billion at the midpoint, a 1.2% increase

-Founded in 1992 as an outsourced payroll processor and transformed after the 2012 acquisition of Dayforce, Ceridian (NASDAQ:CDAY) is a provider of cloud based payroll and HR software targeted at mid-sized businesses.
+Founded in 1992 as an outsourced payroll processor and transformed after the 2012 acquisition of Dayforce, Ceridian (NYSE:CDAY) is a provider of cloud based payroll and HR software targeted at mid-sized businesses.

 Managing basic HR functions like payroll and benefits are requirements for all companies, but are particularly time consuming and expensive for small and medium sized businesses, who have historically used a series of patchwork measures involving spreadsheets, accountants and single purpose software from multiple vendors.